 Remember that less is usually more when it comes to distressing your cabinets.
 Instead of going in blind and adding tons of scrapes and scratches, do your research and have a few examples of old wooden furniture and cabinets handy.
 With images of real-life wear and tear to guide you, you’ll be well prepared to transform this space into the kitchen of your dreams.

-- How to paint your kitchen cabinets to give your kitchen a fresh look
+- How to ‘antique’ kitchen cabinets for a gorgeous vintage look

 - How to keep oak kitchen cabinets from looking out of place in a modern kitchen

 - Why your home needs (and deserves) natural wood kitchen cabinets